build-on-aws/content/tutorials/ec2-mac/02-connect-to-an-ec2-mac-instance/index.md

 ## Conclusion

 Congrats 🎉.
 You can now connect securely to your EC2 Mac instance, using either SSH, or SSM.
 Read part 3 where you will learn how to resize your boot volume to accommodate for more space before installing your development tools and libraries.

+If you enjoyed this tutorial, found any issues, or have feedback for us, <a href="https://pulse.buildon.aws/survey/DEM0H5VW" target="_blank">please send it our way!</a>